quicwg/base-drafts/draft-ietf-quic-recovery.md

 # Security Considerations

-## Congestion Signals
+## Loss and Congestion Signals

-Congestion control fundamentally involves the consumption of signals -- both loss and ECN codepoints -- from unauthenticated entities.
+Loss detection and congestion control fundamentally involve the consumption of signals -- delay, loss, and ECN codepoints -- from unauthenticated entities.
 On-path attackers can spoof or alter these signals.
-An attacker can cause endpoints to reduce their sending rate by dropping packets, or alter send rate by changing ECN codepoints.
+An attacker can cause endpoints to reduce their sending rate by dropping packets, altering path delay strategically, or by changing ECN codepoints.

 ## Traffic Analysis